grafana/grafana-operator/documentation/datasources.md

 A single `GrafanaDataSource` resource can contain a list of data sources.

+To get a quick overview of the GrafanaDataSource you can also look at the [API docs](api.md).
 The following properties are accepted in the `spec`:

 * *name*: The filename of the data source that gets mounted into a volume in the grafana instance.
 Not to be confused